d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (? for help):
 ```
 If a partition would be present, we’ll need to delete it before going on.
 You could do this by pressing d.
 It will then tell you what partition is selected, pressing enter will delete this partition.
 We are now ready to create a new partition, do this by pressing n.
-We’ll now be prompted to choose a primary, p, or extended, e, partition.
+We’ll now be prompted to choose a primary, p, or extended, e, partition with fdisk, gdisk doesn't ask for this.
 As this is our first partition, choose the primary partition by pressing p.
 Afterwords enter the partition number, again as this is our first partition, we’ll use number 1.
-Do this by enter 1 and pressing enter.
+Do this by pressing 1 and pressing enter.
 Next it’s prompted where our first sector should start, we’ll use the default value, so just press enter.
 Now it’s time to set the size of the partition, you could enter a number, but we’ll use the full size of our drive.
 Enter the number of the last sector or just press enter.
 Now we can check our newly created partition again by pressing p.
 If everything is as expected, press w to write or save the changes to the partition table.
 ```bash
 Command (m for help): n
 Partition type